nus-cs2103-AY1718S1/addressbook-level2/README.md

 * **Bug reports, Suggestions** : Post to the base repository's [issue tracker](https://github.com/se-edu/addressbook-level2/issues). if you noticed bugs or have suggestions on how to improve.
 * **Contributing** : We welcome pull requests.
 Follow the process described [here](https://github.com/oss-generic/process).
+* **Usage** : You are free to use this software without restriction, though no warranty is provided.